NadalBQ/inventory_management_app/README.md

-# My first try at making an app
+# My first attempt at making an app
 My personal inventory management app, designed for the tracking of inputs and outputs on my private storage room.